Ctere1/react-native-chat/README.md

  ```

  > **Warning**
-   Do not forget setup `.env` file for Firebase connection
+   Do not forget setup `.env` file for Firebase connection.
+Please see the [doc](https://firebase.google.com/docs/firestore/quickstart)

 ## 🪟Screenshots